LaytonGB/PaladinAura/README.md

 - Added a bottom limit to the Aura's bonus (+1)

 1.0.1
 - Added token-status marker integration.
-When the PaladinAura affects a token that token now recieves a marker with a number to represent the bonus.
+When the PaladinAura affects a token that token now receives a marker with a number to represent the bonus.